nishant-nimbare/nishant-nimbare.github.io/_posts/2022-10-24-scaling-the-scaler.md

 but 1 thing to consider there is that DNS records are cached at multiple levels so the failover will not be instantaneous.

-## Closing
+## Better left for pros

-Cloud Providers offering load balancers possibly use both these methods to scale and increase availaliblity. below is taken from [user guide of AWS ELB (elastic load balancer)](https://github.com/awsdocs/elb-user-guide/blob/master/doc_source/how-elastic-load-balancing-works.md#request-routing)
+Cloud Providers offering load balancers possibly use both these methods to scale and increase availability. below is taken from [user guide of AWS ELB (elastic load balancer)](https://github.com/awsdocs/elb-user-guide/blob/master/doc_source/how-elastic-load-balancing-works.md#request-routing)

 >Before a client sends a request to your load balancer, it resolves the load balancer's domain name using a Domain Name System (DNS) server.
 The DNS entry is controlled by Amazon, because your load balancers are in the amazonaws.com domain.
 The Amazon DNS servers return one or more IP addresses to the client.
 These are the IP addresses of the load balancer nodes for your load balancer...